goongoguma/Udemy/Modern-React-with-Redux/Memo.md

     - In redux, state property is a central repository of all information that has been created by our reducers.
     - All the information gets consolidated inside the state object so that the react application can very easily reach in to our redux application and get access to all of the data of the application.
     - In that way our react app does not have to go around to each separate reducer.
+  - Store
+    - It is the assembly of a collection of different reducers and action creators

 ## 40. Modeling with Redux